Who Majors in English?

 What About an English Minor?

-A minor in creative writing gives you an opportunity to study the tradition and craft of poetry, fiction, and drama in writing workshops and modern literature classes.
+A Minor in Creative Writing gives you an opportunity to study the tradition and craft of poetry, fiction, and creative nonfiction in writing workshops and modern literature classes.

 Interested in Teaching?